syrjs/core/README.md

-# mousejs
+# dragons ahead

-native javascript widgets for mousenative bridges
+native javascript widgets for mousenative bridges. expermentation for an agnostic implimentation of abstract view engine